 UMGC is accredited and adheres to standards set by the Middle States Commission on Higher Education, an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation.
 UMGC is one of the 12 member institutions of the renowned University System of Maryland.

-UMGC offers 90+ degrees, specializations, and certificates, nearly all of which are available entirely online.
-These include undergraduate and graduate degree and certificate programs in business and management, cyber security, data analytics, education and teaching, healthcare and science, information technology and computer science, liberal arts and communication, and public safety.
+UMGC offers more than 90 degrees, specializations, and certificates, most available entirely online, nearly all of which are available entirely online.
+These include undergraduate and graduate degree and certificate programs in business and management, cybersecurity, data analytics, education and teaching, healthcare and science, information technology and computer science, liberal arts and communication, and public safety.

 With online and hybrid classes as well as rolling admission and multiple start dates each term, we make it easy to fit education into your life.
 Plus, we offer flexible transfer credit options and fast paths to credit, including credit for military experience, prior learning, and learning on the job.